mate-android-testing/mate-commander/README.md

 * You need at least Java 11 and `JAVA_HOME` needs to exported to the `PATH`.
 * You need a working `python3` installation.
-* You need an Android SDK and an emulator, both come bundled with Android-Studio.
+* You need an Android SDK and an emulator, both come bundled with Android Studio.
 * You need a bash on Windows, see https://gitforwindows.org/.
 * The binary bash.exe needs to be on the `PATH`.
 * The binary adb.exe needs to be on the `PATH`.